GauravGajbhiye/SCAMET_RSIC/README.md

 # SCAMET_RSIC
 This is tensorflow 2.2 based repository of SCAMET framework for remote sensing image captioning.
 This is official implementation of Spatial-Channel Attention based Memory-guided Transformer (SCAMET) approach.
-Store the remote sensing images for three datasets (Sydney captions, UCM captions and RSICD) from "https://github.com/201528014227051/RSICD_optimal".
+We have designed encode-decoder based CNN-Transformer approach for describing the multi-spectral, multi-resolution, multi-directional remote sensing images.

 ## Requirements